erasromani/FinalProjectDRL.github.io/index.md

 Therefore, more and more researches begin to apply DRL to solve dynamic PPDTW.
 Amazon sets a reinforcement learning benchmarks for online pick up and delivery problem \[[4](https://arxiv.org/pdf/1911.10641.pdf)\].
 Other researches try to deploy DRL agents for ride hailing service\[[5](https://arxiv.org/pdf/1903.03882.pdf)\]\[[6](https://arxiv.org/abs/1911.11260)\].

 Based these works, the project aims to build a real time on-demand bus service using a single DRL agent.
-On-demand bus pick up real-time demands at origins and drop off customers at their corresponding destinations.
+On-demand buses pick up real-time demands at origins and drop off customers at their corresponding destinations.
 It is basiclly a larger carpolling system with larger capacity and lower price.
-The system is in between current bus sytems and ride hailing systems, which can effictively reduce the current traffic conjestion caused by surging ride hailling service\[[7](https://arxiv.org/pdf/2003.10942)\]
+The system is in between current bus sytems and ride hailing systems, which can effictively reduce the current traffic conjestion caused by surging ride hailling service\[[7](https://arxiv.org/pdf/2003.10942)\].

+## Methods
+In order to build such on-demand bus system, a simulation environment has been created to do protype analysis.
+The environment is shown below

+### States

+### Actions

+### Rewards

+## Experiments and results

-## Jekyll Themes
+## Future Work

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/zhilee2019/FinalProjectDRL.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ## Reference
 \[[1](https://arxiv.org/pdf/1611.09940.pdf)\] Bello, I., Pham, H., Le, Q. V., Norouzi, M., & Bengio, S. (2016).
 Neural combinatorial optimization with reinforcement learning. arXiv preprint arXiv:1611.09940.